preethammadapura/basespace-help-1/_docs/articles/descriptive/workflow-model.md

 In BaseSpace, there are two major workflows that you may become accustomed to:

 1. Prepping a Run in BaseSpace
+	* Connection from BaseSpace to your sequencing instrument
+	* Allows you to easily configure your Run within BaseSpace before starting it on the NextSeq
+	* Rich UI
 2. Processing Data and Analysis in BaseSpace
+	* Software is available through an App Store where both Illumina and third-party software is made available for users
+	* Easy-to-use configuration
+	* Rich UI for reporting results

 ## Prep a Run in BaseSpace